 Asked if he planned to travel to Cuba, Obama told Sanchez he "would not rule it out" but indicated he wouldn't do so until the government embraced political reform.

-Obama said he looks forward to visiting "a Cuba in which all citizens enjoy the same rights and opportunities as other citizens in the hemisphere."
+"I look forward to visit a Cuba in which all citizens enjoy the same rights and opportunities as other citizens in the hemisphere," he said.

 As she walked to a march against violence in Havana on Nov.
 6, Sanchez says two men in plainclothes forced her into an unmarked sedan, pulled her hair and kicked her.
 The confrontation was so violent, Sanchez said, that she thought the men might kill her, but instead they dropped her off near her apartment.

 She blames state security agents, who routinely follow members of Cuba's tiny political opposition.

 Time magazine recently named Sanchez _ whose blog gets about 1 million hits a month _ one of the world's 100 most influential people.
 But her popularity exists overseas since Internet access on the island is extremely limited and her blog is blocked.